Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Gated Batch Normalization

 \section{Gated Batch Normalization}

-In this section, we present our proposed Gated Batch Normalization (GBN) approach, to improve the model robustness against multiple adversarial perturbations.
-We first illustrate our multi-domain hypothesis, which states that adversarial examples of different perturbation types are drawn from different domains.
-Motivated by this hypothesis, we demonstrate the architecture of our GBN block, then describe the training and inference procedures.
+In this section, we first provide the problem definition, and then briefly illustrate our multi-domain hypothesis, which states that different $\ell_p$ bounded adversarial examples are drawn from different domains.
+Motivated by that, we propose Gated Batch Normalization (GBN), which improves model robustness against multiple adversarial perturbations.